Modular SQL Linting for Humans

 SqlFluff :scroll: :black_nib: :sparkles:

 Bored of not having a good SQL linter that works with whichever dialiect you're working with?
 Fluff is an extensible and modular linter designed to help you write good SQL and catch errors and bad SQL before it hits your database.

 Sqlfluff is still in an open alpha phase - expect the tool to change significantly over the coming months, and expect potentially non-backward compatable api changes to happen at any point.
+In particular moving from 0.0.x to 0.1.x introduced some non backward compatible changes and potential loss in functionality.
 If you'd like to help please consider contributing.

 To get started just install the package, make a sql file and then run sqlfluff and point it at the file.

 $ pip install sqlfluff $ echo " SELECT a + b FROM tbl; " > test.sql $ sqlfluff lint test.sql == [test.sql] FAIL L: 1 | P: 1 | L003 | Single indentation uses a number of spaces not a multiple of 4 L: 1 | P: 14 | L006 | Operators should be surrounded by a single space unless at the start/end of a line L: 1 | P: 27 | L001 | Unnecessary trailing whitespace